 Olympian Cucumber is a gynoecious variety, meaning it produces only female flowers.
 Because the fruits originate from the female flowers, the yield is very high.
-Each packet of seeds contains 10-20% seeds of a pollinator variety which is similar in shape and size to Olympian.
+Each packet of seeds contains 10-20% seeds of a pollinator variety that is similar in shape and size to Olympian.
 The pollinator is an open-pollinated variety that provides the male flowers needed for pollination.
-As a result, we recommend planting at least half the seed packet (25 seeds) to ensure the male flowers are present for pollination.
+As a result, we recommend planting the entire seed packet to ensure the male flowers are present for pollination.

 Cucumbers are a vining plant and grow best when given a trellised structure to climb.
 Use a strong trellis that is well-supported with deeply driven stakes.
 Keeping plants off the ground will reduce the potential of plant diseases like mildews and other diseases that can result from excess plant moisture.